14 posts of content from one prompt — and why your queue handles the timing

 I covered this in Setting up your brand voice but it matters so much to campaign quality that it bears repeating:

-Without guides filled out, a 14-day campaign reads like it could be any author of your genre.
+Without guides filled out, an AI campaign reads like it could be any author of your genre.
 Polished, inoffensive, forgettable.

 With guides filled out (prose, brand, copywriting, social), the same campaign reads like you wrote it.
 The pacing, the vocabulary, the humor beats, the way you refer to readers, the platform-specific rhythm — all of it carries your fingerprint because AI read your fingerprint before drafting.